Finding Online Bereavement Support can be great help. In this guest article, our partners at Sue Ryder outline their range of online help.

 “I knew when we got married that Pete had Cystic Fibrosis.
 We both knew it wasn’t going to be easy, but as the years went on we thought he might be lucky.
 We had just celebrated our 25th wedding anniversary when Pete was suddenly taken ill.
 He was admitted to hospital on the Wednesday and he passed away in the early hours of the Saturday morning.
 I was in total shock.

 Nobody sits you down after you lose someone and tells you how to cope.
 I think after a period of time you understand that you are more alone in your grief than you would like to be.

 Sometimes it can be hard to talk to your family or friends.
 Part of me wanted to find a local support group but I just didn’t have the confidence.
 I found Sue Ryder late one night when I was really upset.
 It was so easy to use and the biggest help of all was seeing that I wasn’t alone.
 People on the Online Community understand.
 What you read on the site reassures you that grief takes many forms and everyone has their own way of coping.

 “I was just starting to find the confidence to go out with friends when lockdown started.
 Then on June 17, the call came to say dad had gone into cardiac arrest.
 Losing your dad is very different to losing your husband but it brought all those feelings back to me.
 I have lost two of the most influential men in my life in such a small space of time.
 My old life is hardly recognisable.

-“I think there will be a lot of people suffering unnecessarily on their own as a result of Covid and the lockdown and not knowing where to turn.
+“I think there will be a lot of people suffering unnecessarily on their own, not knowing where to turn.
 Hopefully they will find Sue Ryder even quicker than I did and start to feel not so alone in their grief.”